 - Once you enable a geodatabase in SAP HANA, you can only connect from ArcGIS Pro.
 You can share data from ArcGIS Pro to federated ArcGIS Server sites.

 - You can edit geodatabase data from ArcGIS Pro when accessed via the database connection.
-Since versioned data in SAP HANA geodatabases uses branch versioning, you must share data using a feature service and access it as web feature layers for editing workflows.
+If you want to use versioned editing workflows with data in a geodatabase in SAP HANA, you must use branch versioning and share the data as a feature service with version management enabled.